 Shift In A Demand Curve

-Sep 19, 2025 · 8 min read
+8 min read

 What is a Demand Curve?
 A Quick Recap

 Before delving into shifts, let's briefly review the basics.
 The demand curve is a graphical representation of the relationship between the price of a good or service and the quantity demanded by consumers, ceteris paribus (all other things being equal).
-It typically slopes downward, reflecting the law of demand: as the price decreases, the quantity demanded increases, and vice-versa.
+But it typically slopes downward, reflecting the law of demand: as the price decreases, the quantity demanded increases, and vice-versa.
 The curve itself shows the various combinations of price and quantity demanded at a specific point in time.

 Factors Causing a Shift in the Demand Curve